mkwok47/quant_portfolio/README.md

 2. alpaca_table2.py: create and maintain stock price datasets (primarily at the minutely-level) in local SQL database via sqlite3
 3. selling_option_prem.ipynb: analyze probabilities of ITM/OTM option expiration and associated premiums
 4. top_gainers_effect.ipynb: analyze the following interday gap (if any) and intraday change, and any relationships between them, following a day of high gain for top gainers
+5. miss_10bestDays.ipynb: verify the news statement that if you miss out on the 10 best days of the market per decade since 1930, then your overall return would just be 28%